aws-samples/aws-lambda-railsconf/WORKSHEET.md

 In this lab, we're going to develop and deploy both web and event-based functions to AWS Lambda, as well as introduce continuous deployment to our application, and then show how we can incorporate web frameworks.
 We'll also have an exercise to explore options for alarm configuration.

+## Exercise -1: How To Complete This Workshop

+A Note: This advice applies primarily to the live workshop.
+If you're running this workshop on your own, opening a GitHub issue is the easiest way to get help.

+The exercises in this workshop are meant to be completed in order.
+Ideally, you've already completed Exercise 0 and installed the dependencies for this workshop.
+If not, I recommend starting right away - the introductory slides will be on video after the conference.

+I'll be live coding Exercises 1-3 after the introductory slides, with some explanation of what we're doing in each step.
+I generally recommend that you try to complete the exercises during the workshop, as we're both here to help you live and in person.
+However, if you fall behind, or if an instruction is confusing and you get stuck, I've included snapshots of what the code should look like after exercises 1, 2, 3, and even 4 (the optional/take-home exercise) are complete.
+Feel free to compare code, or copy one of those snapshots and resume from them.

+Some pointers to keep in mind:

+* Make sure you pay attention to `--region` settings, when used.
+One key point is that the region your source bucket is in, much match the region you deploy to.
+* Because the template file is YAML formatted, indentation matters.
+If you're getting a deployment error that doesn't make sense, there's a good chance your YAML file isn't indented properly somewhere.

 ## Exercise 0: Setup

 ### Set Up Ruby 2.5